ballerina-platform/ballerina-lang/ballerina-base-image/README.md

 # Ballerina Base Docker Image

-This Dockerfile can be used to create a Ballerina base Docker distribution that should be used for subsequent Docker image build processes of Ballerina Services and Functions.
+This Dockerfile can be used to create a Ballerina base Docker distribution that can be used to package Ballerina archives as distributable Docker images.

 ```bash
 # Copy the Ballerina distribution